Teaching

 Bild von Alexander Ehhalt, Project Moving Stories by C. Guerin

-I am a trained dance teacher with a focus on contemporary dance and improvisation.
-I offer training for professional dancers and non-professional dancers.
+I am a trained dance educator specializing in contemporary dance and improvisation.
+My classes are designed for both professional dancers and dance enthusiasts.

-In 2023 I completed my training at the Center for Movement Based Expressive Arts Education & Therapy, basic training Level 1 in the Tamalpa Life/Art Process according to Anna and Daria Halprin and am currently attending the Body-Mind-Centering training at the Somatic Academy in Berlin.
+In addition, I have completed the Level 1 Basic Training in the Tamalpa Life/Art Process by Anna and Daria Halprin at the Center for Movement-Based Expressive Arts Education & Therapy (USA), as well as the "Choreography Today" program at the Theater Werkstatt Heidelberg.
+Currently, I am attending the Body-Mind-Centering training at the Somatic Academy in Berlin.

 I currently offer the following courses:

-Professional training - Movement Research - Movement and Voice - Dancing the exhibition - Peripheral vision
+Professional training - Movement Research - Dancing with the Living World - Dancing the exhibition

 Professional training

 My contemporary class is based on the exploration of fundamental movement principles such as push, pull, placing, sliding, rolling, and shifting to unleashing powerful, wild, and grounded contemporary movements.
 Through a dynamic blend of improvisation and set material, the participants are playfully invited to investigate their body's organization in relation to the floor to deepen a profound understanding of grounding, gravity, and the interplay of forces.
-As we play with gravity, we seek to uncover the poetic potential of the intangible, surprising ourselves on an exhilarating voyage into the unknown to discover artistic possibilities within the subtle nuances of movement.
+As we play with gravity, we seek to capture the poetic potential of the intangibe and, on a journey into the unknown, discover the diverse nuances of movement.

 Bild: Miriam Markl, Residenz @Dansverkstadid, Angular Displacement